sassoftware/restaf-demos/README.md

 Some examples are:

 - models created with SAS solutions like Model Studio, Intelligent Decisioning etc...
-- user written SAS programs
+- user written SAS program, SAS Studio Flow, job Definitions etc. using SAS Studio or other interfaces
 - functions that call SAS products using REST API to get results

   See below for the capabilities in the starter kit and how you can modify it for your own use.

-The source code is the repository <https://github.com/sassoftware/restaf-demos/tree/mcp-serverjs>.
+The source code is the repository [restaf-demos](https://github.com/sassoftware/restaf-demos/tree/mcp-serverjs).
 It is provided under the Apache-2.0 license.

+> Note: This server is designed to run locally on the client.
+A remote server implementation is coming soon.

 ---

-## tools <a name="tools"></a>
+## Supported Tools

 ---

-The tools are designed to address common scenarios.
-You can clone the repository and modify the toolset.
+The tools are designed to address common usage scenarios faced by SAS users.

-### Simple tool

-- devascore - calculates a special score given two numbers.
-This is useful for testing the mcp server.

 ### Data related tools